Date Published – 25 March 2013 – Classic Rock Radio (UK) Official Facebook Page

 About once a week I get myself a Vanilla Latte’ at Fry’s (retail store), here in Houston.
 Besides the 5 dollar coffee, they also have a well-stocked DVD department there.
 My thing’s horror and sci-fi B movies mostly.
 I walk the different aisles looking up and down at titles.
 Something like Gingerdead Man 2: Passion Of The Crust (2008) would certainly catch my eye on days like these.
 Besides the last row of DVDs is music CDs.
 The selection was better a year ago than it is today.
 As I said, I’m there for the fancy caffeine beverage and to find a so bad it’s a good movie, that I could entertain myself watching later on.
 Finding anything music-wise is a bonus.

 Near the end of the rock n’ roll CD selection, and right next to the music CDs they are blowing out for five bucks (which includes lots of really good classic rock stuff), I find the following; Yes – Live On Air.
 Looks like a newly released CD.
-No copyright offered/included anywhere on what little printed words there are to this product.
+No copyright is offered/included anywhere on what little printed words there are to this product.
 Internet research suggests that it might have come out late in the year 2011, or at least was first mentioned around then.
 The CD is news to me.
 I keep updated with Yes.
 Nothing out of their camp that I’m aware of that reflects this as an officially endorsed product.

 The title, Live On Air, tells us, consumers, that this is a ‘live’ offering.
 Tiny, hard-to-read print on the back of the CD tells us it originates from a 1985 concert.
 For YesWest fans (nicknamed for the specific Yes line-up that consisted of; Anderson, Kaye, Rabin, Squire, and White) this is especially, exciting news.
 The date informs us that the show is from their 90125 tour.
 Largest seller they ever had in their over 40-year existence now.
 There are official live offerings from this tour including a brilliant film from that period; Yes – 9012 Live.
 Regarding audio CDs, not the traditional live album per-say.
 Enough out there to at least provide a good taste until a proper live audio recording (in concert_whole show) comes out of YesCamp.
 I’d like one from the Big Generator and Talk tour as well since I’m mentioning it.
 Was not an immediate reaction, but I seriously come to like the Rabin era of Yes.
 Anything YesOfficial that’s pulled out of their archives and released with Rabin, and let us not forget Tony Kaye, is cool with me.

 The photo that accompanies the information found on the back of the Yes – Live On Air CD is NOT the Yes line-up that would have been the group who performed what one was to hear on this “rare live document”.
 Not the only boner they pulled.
 I’m still laughing…it really says; “rare live document.”
 How rare is a concert performed and broadcast live over the radio for free?
 You don’t see that wording on many live music CDs here in the States.
-Shows the command of the English language was lacking.
+This shows the command of the English language was lacking.
 They are marketing so an American fan like myself here in Houston Texas would be interested and make the purchase.
 Why not hire someone who understands what the words mean, or does it even matter?
 This is the impression I’m getting.
 Add to that a tracklisting that I know is bullshit.
 For example, this line-up never performed the almost twenty-two-minute song; The Gates Of Delirium.
 What they did play live was the ending part referred to as; Soon.
 Jon Anderson’s solo moment.
 Also according to the tracklisting erroneously provided was track eight, Astral Traveller.
 A wonderful song I would have wished to see this line-up tackle.
 It never happened.
 Yet another fuck up is track three which includes a bonus hidden song as well; And You And I. Lacks the whole last part of the timeless classic.
 How horrible is that?

 Another screw-up.
 The CD cover sleeve opens up to a nice photo collage of the Fly From Here Yes line-up.
 Geoff Downes and Benoit David were nowhere found on this eighties live in Argentina recording.